awksedgreep/snmp_mgr/TESTING_PLAN.md

 - **User Feedback**: Open source community input integration
 - **Real-World Testing**: Production deployment feedback

-This comprehensive testing plan ensures that SNMPMgr will be a robust, user-friendly, and production-ready library that the open-source community can rely on for their SNMP management needs.
+This comprehensive testing plan ensures that SnmpMgr will be a robust, user-friendly, and production-ready library that the open-source community can rely on for their SNMP management needs.